hwborchers/OptimizeTnT/SelectedSolvers.md

 ```
 [help page](https://cran.r-universe.dev/pracma/doc/manual.html#anms)

-`anms` is an implementation of Nelder-Mead with adaptive parameters, based on ideas of Gao & Han 2012.
+`anms` is an implementation of Nelder-Mead with adaptive parameters, based on the ideas of Gao & Han 2012.
 It is particularly suitable for higher-dimensional problems (20-30 variables).

 ----